How the US Managed, and Mismanaged, Russia: A Superstar Diplomat Tells His Story

 Random House, March 2019

-William Burns’ new book “Back Channel: A Memoir of American Diplomacy and the Case for its Renewal” is a must-read for Russia watchers.
+William Burns’s new book “Back Channel: A Memoir of American Diplomacy and the Case for Its Renewal” is a must-read for Russia watchers.
 No insider has offered more insights into the process by which a “strategic partnership” between the U.S. and a newly independent Russia under a president whose primary objective was to “bury Communism” deteriorated into the dangerous enmity we see today.
 A superstar of the Foreign Service in his generation, Burns served five presidents and 10 secretaries of state over a career of 33 years in which he rose to become the No. 2 official in the Department of State.

 Among the most revealing strands in the book is Burns’ account of George W. Bush’s fateful push for NATO membership for Georgia and Ukraine—and the not only predictable but predicted consequences.
 Newly declassified documents include a February 2008 memo from Burns to then Secretary of State Condoleezza Rice in which Burns warned clearly that if the Bush administration pushed ahead with its plans to invite Georgia and Ukraine to join NATO, Putin would veto that effort—by using Russian troops or other forms of meddling to splinter both countries.